 Hello!
 Thank you so much to April, for having me as a guest blogger.
 I am Cindy, from the blog Hun… What’s for Dinner?
+I’m looking forward to sharing my Creamy Roast Tomato Soup Recipe with you, but first, let me share a bit about me.
 I started blogging 6 years ago, when my son was 3, as a way to keep track of recipes my family enjoyed and to share them with friends and family.
 I’ve been a fan of April’s for several years now and it’s only just recently (this year) that we’ve become closer through Facebook.
 When she asked if anyone would like to help her, by writing a guest post for her blog, I quickly volunteered.

 What I’d like to share with you today, is a super simple roast tomato soup recipe.
 I first saw this recipe on TV, while watching one of Chef Gordon Ramsay’s Home Cooking episodes.
 I noted that it would be a wonderful soup, and didn’t give it another thought; until this fall that is.
 I happened to pick up a large basket of fresh organic plum tomatoes, at a local farm market.
 As soon as I saw them, I knew I wanted to make that soup.
 It is deliciously sweet and savoury, and the cream adds a subtly rich creaminess, that cuts the tanginess of the tomatoes.
 Super simple, it is a perfect soup for a cold fall/winter evening, or even special enough for a luncheon.